 My work has involved consultation to organisations and during the early 1990s I attended a certificate course on Systemic Consultation to Organisations at the Kensington Consultation Centre, developing my interest in family therapy in order to apply it to organisational work.
 I also developed an interest in Stress Audits for organisations and in providing stress management services to organisations.
 In 1995 I presented a paper on an aspect of this work to the Fifth International Conference on Stress Management in the Netherlands.

-In recent years I have become more involved in work with individuals who have Post Traumatic Stress Disorder (PTSD), particularly following Road Traffic Accidents.
+For many years I have worked with individuals who have Post Traumatic Stress Disorder (PTSD), particularly following Road Traffic Accidents.
 For some time I worked for the Centre for Crisis Psychology.
 In 1997 I trained in the use of Eye Movement Desensitisation and Reprocessing (EMDR) which is particularly effective in the treatment of PTSD and other problems caused by trauma or adverse life events.
-I am an Accredited EMDR Consultant with EMDR Europe and Past President of the EMDR Association UK & Ireland.
-I provide supervision and training to EMDR therapists, privately and through the NHS.
+I am an Accredited EMDR Consultant and Trainer with EMDR Europe and Past President of the EMDR Association UK & Ireland.
+I provide basic training in EMDR as well as supervision and training to EMDR therapists, privately and through the NHS.

 For more than 25 years I have acted as an ‘expert witness’ to the Courts in three main areas.
 Firstly I have carried out over a thousand assessments in personal injury claims, mainly in relation to the psychological effects of Road Traffic Accidents.
 Secondly, I have been requested to assess both parents and children regarding proceedings relating to the Children Act.
 Thirdly I have provided assessments for criminal cases, for example on an individual’s ‘fitness to plead’.
 This legal work involved frequent attendance at Court.

 In spite of all these developments I have continued to provide psychological therapy to children, adults and occasionally couples.
 My therapeutic approach tends to be fairly eclectic and is tailored to the needs and requirements of the individual client.
 It may consist of psychotherapy, a cognitive behavioural approach or a more systemic approach.
-However my specialism is in the use of EMDR .
-I see clients at The Mill, near Preston.
+However my specialism is in the use of EMDR.
 I receive referrals from GPs, psychiatrists, employers and solicitors, but increasingly clients have been referring themselves after finding my details on the internet.